steqeq/0000/docs/how-to/tuning-guides/mi300x/workload.rst

 - **Triton Flash Attention** - For benchmarking, run vLLM scripts at least once as a warm-up step so Triton can perform auto-tuning before collecting benchmarking numbers.
-This is the vLLM's setting.
+This is the default setting.

 - **Composable Kernel (CK) Flash Attention** - To use CK Flash Attention, specify the environment variable as ``export VLLM_USE_TRITON_FLASH_ATTN=0``.